nicolo-ribaudo/proposal-numeric-with-precision/README.md

 </details>

 <details>
-<summary>Using a custom class that wraps a `Decimal` and propagates error, implementing the "numeric with precision" protocol:</summary>
+<summary>Using a custom class that wraps a <code>Decimal</code> and propagates error, implementing the "numeric with precision" protocol:</summary>

 ```js
 class DecimalWithError {